 This post may contain affiliate links.
 Please see disclosure policy here.

-Whole Grain Pancakes are a delicious and healthy breakfast your entire family will love.
+Whole Wheat Pancakes made with whole wheat flour are a delicious and healthy breakfast your entire family will love.

 School is in full swing around here.
 When my kids were all living at home breakfast was always a bit of a challenge.
 For many years I had kids at 2-3 different schools and that meant 2-3 different starting times.
 That didn’t leave a lot of time for “the most important meal of the day.”